CHILab1/DSC-Multi-Fingerprint-Embedding/README.md

-# A deep convolutional neural network exploiting multi-fingerprint embeddings for virtual screeningon multiple kinase targets
+# A deep convolutional neural network exploiting multi-fingerprint embeddings for virtual screening on multiple kinase targets

 <h4>This repository contains the trained model and dataset used in the work we are presenting.</h4>